luispuerto/luispuerto-net/_pages/resume.md

 - Willing to travel
 - Social & independent

-## “Extracurricular activities”
+## “Extracurricular activities”, Volunteering & More

+- I am always eager to expand my knowledge and learn from others and I have attended several courses, seminars and workshops on statistics, environmental management and data management and science on several institutions like the [University of Agricultural Sciencese][SLU], [Oregon State University][OSU] or [University of Eastern of Finland ][UEF].
+- Volunteer at [Albany Historic Carousel][Carrousel] in Oregon (US) where I set the animals, assembled the wooden structure and helped with the mechanical and electrical systems.
+- I thought to code to 4th grade school kids during the [Hour of Code][HourOfCode] in Madrid.
+- Cultural volunteering in Joensuu, FI.
+I helped on immigration inclusion, developing leisure programs for children and to create a photo expo on the streets of Joensuu with portraits of locals and immigrants.
+- Taught Spanish language and culture.
 - I like adventure and challenges.
 I love hiking and camping in the wilderness.
 Travel enthusiast and explorer.
+- I survived to a Finnish intensive course of more than 1500 hours.
-- Always interested in trying new things and test new tools to improve, specially my productivity.
+- Always interested in trying new things and test new tools to improve, especially my productivity.
-- Photography enthusiasm.
-I spend most of my free time reading and learning.
+- Photography and space enthusiasm.
+I spend most of my free time reading, learning, and experimenting.

 ## PDF Résumé